Tutorial 6 - Creating a more complex Annotator¶

 contain a single instance as only a single image was passed to the model.

-object itself has an attribute called boxes
+The Results object itself has an attribute called boxes containing a

-object.
+of Boxes object.
 This object then contains the bounding boxes of the detected

 objects.
-However they are still stored as torch.Tensor
+However they are still stored as torch.Tensor objects which have to

 be converted to something we can access better.
-The Boxes
+The Boxes class offers a few

 functions for this: